Extinction time in growth models subject to geometric catastrophes: Introduction

 \section{Introduction}

+When a catastrophe strikes a population, its size is reduced according to some probabi\-li\-ty law.
+The dispersion of the survivors, considering the spatial restrictions, is a strategy that could help the population to increase its viability.
+These are the biological and environmental forces that influence the chances of survival.
+Various stochastic models to represent population growth dynamics subject to catastrophes has been proposed.

-Various stochastic models to represent population growth subject to catastrophes has been proposed.
-When a catastrophe strikes, the population size is reduced according to some probability law.
-Artalejo~\textit{et al.}~\cite{AEL2007} and Brockwell~\cite{B1986, BGR1982} analyze models for populations that after catastrophes, the survivors individuals remain together in the same colony.
-Schinazi~\cite{S2014}, Machado~\textit{et al.}~\cite{MRS2015} and Junior~\textit{et al.}~\cite{JMR2016,JMR2020, MRV2018} studied models for populations that after catastrophes, individuals disperse trying to make new colonies to improve the odds of their species survival.
-In all these works, different types of catastrophes and different dispersion schemes were considered.
+Artalejo~\textit{et al}~\cite{AEL2007} and Brockwell~\cite{B1986, BGR1982} analyze models for po\-pu\-lations that after catastrophes, the survivors individuals remain together in the same colony.
+Schinazi~\cite{S2014}, Machado~\textit{et al}~\cite{MRS2015} and Junior~\textit{et al}~\cite{JMR2016,JMR2020, MRV2018} studied models for populations that after catastrophes, individuals disperse trying to make new colonies to improve the odds of their species survival.
+In all these works, different types of catastrophes and different dispersion strategies were considered.
 Dispersion holds a central role for both the dynamics and evolution of spatially structured populations.
 While it can save a small population from local extinction, it also can increase global extinction risk if observed in a very high level.
 See Ronce~\cite{R2007} for more about dispersal in the biological context.

-Recently, Junior et al. \cite{JMR2020} analyzed different dispersion schemes in populations subject to geometric catastrophes, to study how these schemes impact the population viability, comparing them with the scheme where there is no dispersion.
-Their analysis points to establish which is the best strategy (dispersion or no dispersion), based on the survival probability of the population when some strategy is adopt.
+Recently, Junior \textit{et al}~\cite{JMR2020} analyzed different dispersion strategies in populations subject to geometric catastrophes, to study how these strategies impact the population viability, comparing them with the strategy where there is no dispersion.
+Their analysis points to establish which is the best strategy (dispersion or no dispersion), based on the survival probability of the population when some strategy is adopted.
 For this, at least one of the compared models (model with dispersion and model without dispersion) has to have survival probability greater than zero.
 However, when both models have the survival probability equal zero the analysis does not give information regarding to the best strategy.
 In this work, we propose to evaluate which strategy is better when extinction occurs almost surely, considering the mean extinction times.
 The extinction time of a population is of particular importance in view of its relevance to the estimation of \lq\lq minimum viable population size\rq\rq\ to guarantee survival for a certain time, see Brockwell~\cite{B1986}.